taotriad/BabySomnia/Reason_hints.md

 * The chalice with red liquid from Odd Eye
 * The gun from R.o.S.E.
 BLUE
 * The hand reaching through the picture frame from BEcause
-* There's also a mongmongie
+* There's also a MongMongie

 The person walking constantly changing looks and outfits represent the members, in various legendary styles: